-Every once in a while, like anywhere else in society, racism rears its ugly head.
+Every once in a while in the sports world, like anywhere else in society, racism rears its ugly head.
 Usually, it’s in the form of an ambiguous action or comments that are difficult to corroborate.
 So rarely does something occur as was the case on Sunday, in a Ukrainian Hockey League game between HK Kremenchuk and EHC Alliance member HC Donbass.

 For those not familiar, the video tells the whole story:

 A disgusting gesture in the UHL was made towards American Jalen Smereck… This is embarrassing and pathetic for hockey. @IIHFHockey needs to step up here. pic.twitter.com/cSqxBKVC4k— World Hockey Report (@worldhockeyrpt) September 26, 2021

 The player in the video is Kremenchuk’s Andrii Denyskin and his target is Donbass’ Jalen Smereck, an American of African descent, as one could probably guess.